umputun/tg-spam/README.md

 It also has an example of [docker-compose.yml](https://github.com/umputun/tg-spam/tree/master/updater/docker-compose.yml) to run it as a container side-by-side with the bot.

+## Running tgspam for multiple groups

+It is not possible to run the bot for multiple groups, as the bot is designed to work with a single group only.
+However, it is possible to run multiple instances of the bot with different tokens and different groups.
+Note: it has to have a token per bot, because TG doesn't allow using the same token for multiple bots at the same time, and such a reuse attempt will prevent the bot from working properly.

+At the same time, multiple instances of the bot can share the same set of samples and dynamic data files.
+To do so, user should mount the same directory with samples and dynamic data files to all the instances of the bot.

 ## Using tg-spam as a library

 The bot can be used as a library as well.
 To do so, import the `github.com/umputun/tg-spam/lib` package and create a new instance of the `Detector` struct.
 Then, call the `Check` method with the message and userID to check.
 The method will return `true` if the message is spam and `false` otherwise.
 In addition, the `Check` method will return the list of applied rules as well as the spam-related details.